IBM’s decision to acquire Red Hat for US$34 billion is a bold stroke, an admission of weakness and a mighty complication.

 Which is where the deal shows IBM’s weakness because its own IaaS remains unsophisticated compared to rivals and efforts to renovate it have struggled.
 By effectively buying itself a cloud that spans several IaaS rivals, IBM shows its own IaaS ambitions have dimmed.

-Which may not be a bad thing: IaaS is just someone else’s computer and doing it well requires huge infrastructure investments and operational rigour.
+Which may not be a bad thing: IaaS is all about running and managing lots of servers, but doing it well requires huge infrastructure investments and operational rigour.
 Google, MIcrosoft and Amazon must make those investments and develop those skills to support their core businesses.

 IBM, however, is not a natural fit for IaaS because so much of its value proposition is tied up in its proprietary platforms and software.
 The latter can be monetised by piping them into other clouds as native services,which is what IBM and Red Hat have announced they plan to do.